Lesson Plan - Get It!

-- How can we rewrite the phrase the opposite of with simpler math symbols?
+- How can you rewrite the phrase the opposite of with simpler math symbols?

-In math, we can use the negative symbol to show opposites.
+In math, you can use the negative symbol to show opposites.

 The opposite of x is -x.

-So we could write the opposite of 7 as simply -7.
+So you could write the opposite of 7 as simply -7.

-- How would we write the opposite of -y?
+- How would you write the opposite of -y?

-If the negative symbol tells us to find the opposite, we can write it as -(-y).
+If the negative symbol tells you to find the opposite, you can write it as -(-y).

 Look at y on the number line.
-We want to find the value of -(-y).
+You want to find the value of -(-y).

-Next, let’s find -y.
-We know the negative symbol tells us to find the opposite of y.
+Next, find -y.
+You know the negative symbol tells you to find the opposite of y.